-Some kids would not even lay their hand on something that looks dull.
+Some kids would not even lay their hands on something that looks dull.
 That’s why designing a bow according to a character for kids will surely catch their attention.
-It will stir imagination with this stylish bow specially designed for younger kids.
+It will stir the imagination with this stylish bow specially designed for younger kids.
 For those of you who have trouble getting their kids into archery, consider your problem solved.
 It will work most on female kids who are fans of the Brave cartoon.
 Disney Store Brave Merida Archery Bow and Arrow comes with costume accessories kit.

 Comes with a quiver with belt

 Although it has nothing to do with the actual performance of the bow, it is still a wonderful addition to the purchase.
 Kids are not taking anything seriously since they want to wander around and discover new things.
 They don’t want to get stuck into playing a bow.
 They are bored quite easily.
 However, with this bow’s cleverly designed quiver, it will help get their attention.
-It will be a good role-playing experience for your kid while they are practicing their skills.
+It will be a good role-playing experience for your kids while they are practicing their skills.
 The parents can also join the fun and also improve family bonding.

 Arrows have suction cup tip

 Younger kids can get very excited and aim the arrows at their peers.
 With this as a possibility, playtime can get very dangerous.
 That’s why don’t even think about arming your kids with sharp and pointy arrows.
 Their safety always comes first.
-We know that you are already aware of that though.
+We know that you are already aware of that, though.